-The MSDE using a examination document, reviewed the policies, procedures, and practices of the twelve (12) LSSs impacted, followed by an onsite visit to review the procedures and practices, including student records to ensure compliance with the IDEA, as required by 34 CFR §§300.111, 300.201, and 301.311 for the twelve (12) LSSs.
+The MSDE using an examination document, reviewed the policies, procedures, practices, and IEPs of the one (1) LSS impacted, followed by an on site visit to review the procedures, practices, and IEPs, including student records to ensure compliance with the IDEA, as required by 34 CFR §§300.111, 300.201, and 301.311 for the one (1) LSS.
 The MSDE did not identify noncompliance through this review.